sen-team8/user-manual/intranet/academic.md

 User can return to main page of Intranet from anywhere within intranet widget by clicking the Homebutton available on the top of the page.

 #### Returning back to previous folders
 Suppose you have opened Home< a< b< c folder and you want to go back to page a.
-You can click directly on a from Home< a< b< c.
+You can click directly on a from Home/a/b/c available on the top of the page.

 ## Search
 User is provided with Search bar for searching anywhere within the Intranet widget. <br/>